 Then there is the “Hegel Institut Berlin” of Dr. Frank Radtke, a little private, self financed study center for Hegel in Berlin, it seems with no connections to any other Hegel organisations (see http://www.hegel-institut.de).
 So far, its main activity in the public has been the publishing of the German Hegel works (from Suhrkamp) as a CD ROM.

-E.g. there was a show at the Hegel museum in Hegel’s birthhouse some years ago, called “Der Geist ist ein Knochen” (i.e. “Spirit is a Bone”).
+E.g. there was a show at the Hegel museum in Hegel’s birthhouse some years ago, called “Der Geist ist ein Knochen” (i.e. “The mind/spirit is a bone”).
 They made Hegel look like a post modernist and took that quote as if it was one of the center of Hegel’s teachings.
-I guess most of you know that the nearest quotation you can find at Hegel to match that quote is a critique of the Phrenomenology (the teaching that you can see the spirit of a person from it’s scull), what he criticized in saying that these teachings, made the spirit look like a bone.
+I guess most of you know that the nearest quotation you can find at Hegel to match that quote is a critique of the Phrenomenology (the teaching that you can deduce the mind of a person from it’s scull), what he criticized in his Phenomenology of Spirit/Mind by saying that these teachings, made the spirit look like a bone.